Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/overview.md

 This is similar to the documentation that you provide on regular C# elements.
 :::

-These descriptions can be displayed in the model editors as tooltips on the corresponding references, or when selecting them via IntelliSense dropdown lists or in the *Symbol Browser* view, which can help you better understand your model as you browse or edit it.
+These descriptions can be displayed in the model editors as tooltips on the corresponding references or when selecting them via IntelliSense dropdown lists or in the *Symbol Browser* view, which can help you better understand your model as you browse or edit it.

-They are also output as C# documentation on the generated classes, which would help you when using those generated classes in your custom code, or when debugging the generated code.
+They are also output as C# documentation on the generated classes, which would help you when using those generated classes in your custom code or when debugging the generated code.

 Finally, you can also generate technical design docs from the model that will use the documentation you provided.
-This will allow you to communicate the model design with other developers or stakeholders, and make sure such documentation is always up-to-date.
+This will allow you to communicate the model design with other developers or stakeholders and make sure such documentation is always up-to-date.

 ## Element configuration

-All essential elements in the Xomega model have a dedicated child node `config`, where you can specify additional specific configuration from a custom namespace, which can be used by different generators.
+All essential elements in the Xomega model have a dedicated child node `config`, where you can specify additional specific configurations from a custom namespace, which can be used by different generators.

-For example, a logical type `money` may have additional custom configuration with a mapping to the corresponding SQL type, the Xomega Framework property, and a UI display configuration, as follows.
+For example, a logical type `money` may have an additional custom configuration with a mapping to the corresponding SQL type, the Xomega Framework property, and a UI display configuration, as follows.

 ```xml
 <type name="money" base="decimal">